uBLAS/ublas/README.md

 ublas
 =====

+**The development now happens in the main boost repository.
+Go to https://github.com/boostorg/ublas**

 The Boost.uBLAS Linear Algebra Library v1.0

 - To follow development and test experimental features, you can clone the Github project uBLAS/ublas